Sitecore and Solr -- How to Integrate Apache Solr with Sitecore 9.1 using SearchStax

 - Download Solr 7.2.1 and extract the file onto a local system.

-- Copy/Duplicate the _default folder into to a new sitecore_configs folder.
+into to a new sitecore_configs folder.
+The new folder can be anywhere,

 - Set the value in <uniqueKey>id</uniqueKey> to _uniqueid.